neumino/neumino.github.io/movies.md

-### Alone
+### The Beach House
-*Released on 2020-10-16, vote average 7*
+*Released on 2020-10-22, vote average 5.8*

-When an outbreak hits, Aidan barricades himself inside his apartment and starts rationing food.
-His complex is overrun by infected Screamers, and with the world falling apart into chaos, he is left completely alone fighting for his life.
+A romantic getaway for two troubled college sweethearts turns into a struggle for survival when unexpected guests - and the surrounding environment - exhibit signs of a mysterious infection.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/5v6yVmtNEhg?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/GLa9mY4FUBM?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>